arnaldovitor/pytorch-gfx803/README.md

 On RX 480 ` --precision full --no-half` isn't necessary.
 Using `--medvram` will work but will leave almost no free VRAM for the OS, resulting in insane freezes.
 On RX 480 `--lowvram` works flawlessly.

+## Known issues
+One known issue is HIP occasionally reporting **131005.57 GiB** of free VRAM:
+> `torch.cuda.OutOfMemoryError: HIP out of memory.
+Tried to allocate 16.00 GiB.
+GPU 0 has a total capacty of 8.00 GiB of which 131005.57 GiB is free.
+Of the allocated memory 4.31 GiB is allocated by PyTorch, and 109.60 MiB is reserved by PyTorch but unallocated.
+If reserved but unallocated memory is large try setting max_split_size_mb to avoid fragmentation.
+See documentation for Memory Management and PYTORCH_HIP_ALLOC_CONF`

+This value could also be seen in Web UI, in the "Generation" tab in the bottom right corner.
+This issue seems to have been fixed in kernel 6.2.x+ but ROCm 5.5 doesn't support this kernel version.
+In my case rebooting the PC helps get rid of this problem.

 ## Reference

 - https://github.com/RadeonOpenCompute/ROCm/issues/1659